Emergency Orthodontist Bend

 Does Dental Insurance Cover Orthodontic Emergencies?

 Orthodontic emergencies are different from traditional dental injuries; however, it’s possible that your dental insurance plan will pay a portion of the cost.
-Reviewing your policy beforehand will help you better understand what is and is not covered as well as how much you will be responsible for with or without your insurance company’s help.
+Reviewing your policy beforehand will help you better understand what is and is not covered, as well as how much you will be responsible for with or without your insurance company’s help.
 You can also count on a member of our team to assist you with this process, making sure you get the most out of your available benefits.

 Taking Care of Your Smile Can Save You Money